SimonBernarding/EDA_project_SimonBernarding/assignment.md

 # The clients

-- Please choose a client.
+- Please choose a client: Thomas Hansen

 _Note: As these clients are made up (any resemblance to present people is absolutely random), please make assumptions about answers they would give to your questions. (i.e. How do you define a rich neighborhood? take the zipcodes with most houses in upper 10% percentile..).
 Whatever assumptions you make, please write them explicitly in your presentation and notebook._